geekquad/Pixel-Processing/README.md

 ## About OpenCV:

 OpenCV (Open Source Computer Vision Library) is an open-source computer vision and machine learning software library.
 OpenCV was built to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception in commercial products.
-Right now, OpenCV supports a lot of algorithms related to Computer Vision and Machine Learning and it is expanding day-by-day.
+Right now, OpenCV supports a lot of algorithms related to Computer Vision and Machine Learning and it is expanding day by day.

 ```
 OpenCV-Python is the Python API of OpenCV.
 It combines the best qualities of OpenCV C++ API and Python language.